-Given the existence of an attraction to esteem, an aversion to disesteem, we should expect this to play a part in driving people’s actions, in shaping their adjustments to the actions of others, and of course in determining their responses to the aggregate effects of such actions and adjustments overall.
-The esteem motive in its full socially and self-oriented forms should come into operation in in any context, to mention two salient but plausible conditions, where people share certain standards for assessing behavior, and are generally exposed to the assessment of others as well as to their own.
+Given the existence of an attraction to esteem, and an aversion to disesteem, we should expect this to play a part in driving people’s actions, in shaping their adjustments to the actions of others, and of course in determining their responses to the aggregate effects of such actions and adjustments overall.
+The esteem motive in its full socially and self-oriented forms should come into operation in any context, to mention two salient but plausible conditions, where people share certain standards for assessing behavior, and are generally exposed to the assessment of others as well as to their own.

 The esteem-based rewards and costs of different actions—in effect, their prices—are likely to vary, depending on how far the actions priced are prevalent in the culture and depending, consequently, on the standards assumed in common by the parties.
 Among monks, honesty may be taken for granted, not particularly prized, and dishonesty may be treated as a matter of deep disgrace.
 Among politicians, honesty may merit honor and praise, dishonesty may be so run-of-the-mill as to go unremarked.
 You may gain little for displaying honesty among monks, whether in your own eyes or in the eyes of others, and you may lose a lot by proving dishonest.
 You may gain a lot for displaying honesty among politicians, again in your own eyes or the eyes of others, and you may lose little by proving dishonest.
 There is a market in the dispositions you display, as there is a market in the goods and services you provide, and that market is going to determine the relative prices your actions command.